sunnybeta/one4all/frontend/README.md

 ### Pre-Rendering vs Client-Side Rendering

-For standard pre-redenring style applications, the client receives some JS along with instruction on how to render the componenets on the UI and is called client-side rendering.
+For standard pre-rendering style applications, the client receives some JS along with instruction on how to render the componenets on the UI and is called client-side rendering.

 In pre-rendering, the client sees the page only when the entire code has been converted to HTML correctly.
 The user will see a blank page until the rendering is done.